Bachelor of Science (BS), Chemistry, University of Kentucky

 Bachelor of Science (BS), Biology, University of Kentucky

 Andrew Welleford is a student in the MD/PhD program at the University of Kentucky.
-He is currently in the PhD portion of the program, training with Dr. Greg Gerhardt in the Department of Anatomy and Neurobiology and studying the potential of sural nerve grafts in combination with Deep Brain Stimulation for the treatment of Parkinson's Disease.
+He has completed PhD portion of the program: training with Greg Gerhardt, PhD and Craig van Horne, MD, PhD in the Department of Neuroscience.
+Andrew's dissertation focused on his work with a clinical trial evaluating sural nerve grafts in combination with Deep Brain Stimulation for the treatment of Parkinson's Disease.
 His research interests include neurodegenerative disease, neuronal repair, and translational neuroscience.

 - Seblani, El ; Welleford, A.; Quintero, JE ; Van Horne, C ; Gerhardt, GA "Invited Review: Utilizing Peripheral Nerve Regenerative Elements to Repair Damage in the CNS."
 Journal of neuroscience methods (2020): 108623.
 [PubMed Link] | [ Full text ]

 - van Horne, CG ; Quintero, JE ; Slevin, JT ; Anderson-Mooney, A.; Gurwell, JA ; Welleford, AS ; Lamm, JR ; Wagner, RP ; Gerhardt, GA "Peripheral nerve grafts implanted into the substantia nigra in patients with Parkinson's disease during deep brain stimulation surgery: 1-year follow-up study of safety, feasibility, and clinical outcome."
 Journal of neurosurgery 129, 6 (2018): 1550-1561.
 [PubMed Link] | [ Full text ]